ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-cbor-key-edhoc-params title="EDHOC_Information Parameters" artwork-align="center"}

-* session\_id: This parameter identifies a 'session' to which the EDHOC information is associated, but does not necessarily identify a specific EDHOC session.
-In this document, session\_id identifies a token series.
+* session\_id: This parameter identifies a 'session' which the EDHOC information is associated with, but does not necessarily identify a specific EDHOC session.
+In this document, "session\_id" identifies a token series.
 In JSON, the "session\_id" value is a Base64 encoded byte string.
 In CBOR, the "session\_id" type is a byte string, and has label 0.

 * methods: This parameter specifies a set of supported EDHOC methods (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 If the set is composed of a single EDHOC method, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one EDHOC method.
 In JSON, the "methods" value is an integer or an array of integers.
 In CBOR, the "methods" is an integer or an array of integers, and has label 1.